 5) Your car battery

-Dead batteries are very common in the winter months and it is a terrible time to realise that your battery is at its end, you can get your battery checked and we advise you do this before the Christmas period.
+Dead batteries are very common in the icy weather and it is a terrible time to realise that your battery is at its end, you can get your battery checked and we advise you do this as soon as possible.
 When the temperature reaches freezing, your car battery will lose about a third of its power.
 Make sure your battery cables, posts and fasteners are all in good condition with no corrosion and are securely attached to the battery.
 Store your car under a roof or cover if at all possible.
 Have your battery and electrical system checked by a professional if you have any doubts or worries about its ability and durability.

 Of course you should check you car regularly, we advise each time you stop for fuel (or a charge) and do a quick walk around inspection including all your lights, wipers etc.

-If you would like some more information on preparing your car for winter or you have any questions then:
+If you would like some more information on preparing your car for ice and snow or you have any questions then: